A convex-geometric framework for fully phase-locked states in the finite Kuramoto model: Convex Geometry and Main Bound

-Thus, $K_{\ell}$ is just the value where $ \frac{\hat{\bfomega}}{K}$ belongs to the boundary of $\bfF (\Omega)$.
+Thus, $K_{br}$ is just the value where $- \frac{\hat{\bfomega}}{K}$ belongs to the boundary of $\bm{F} (\Omega)$.
+We know that $ \frac{\hat{\bfomega}}{K}$ belongs to $\bm{F} (\Omega)$ if and only if $ -\frac{\hat{\bfomega}}{K}$ belongs to $\bm{F} (\Omega)$, see Remark \ref{rem:symmetries}.
 Related formulations of synchronization conditions in terms of functional inequalities and seminorms are developed in \cite{CliqueDeVille}.
-Here, we construct a polytope $\mathcal P_n$ with $2n$ points in $\partial \bfF(\Omega)$.
+Here, we construct a polytope $\mathcal P_n$ with $2n$ points in $\partial \bm{F}(\Omega)$.
 Moreover, we can compute the faces of this polytope explicitly, see Lemma~\ref{lem:polytope_n}.
 We refer to \cite{ConvexPolytopesBranko} for background on convex polytopes and their face structure.
-The geometry of the convex set $\bfF(\Omega)$ is closely related with the critical parameter $K_{\ell}$.
-The polytope $\mathcal P_n$ is the smallest convex set containing the marked points $\bfF(p_i^{\pm})$ for $1 \leq i \leq n$.
-Thus, considering the ray $t \hat{\bfomega}$ for $t >0$, we intersect first the boundary of the polytope $\mathcal P_n$ than the boundary of $\bfF(\Omega)$, see Figure~\ref{fig:Omega_F_Omega}.
-Finally, we are able to find the point $t_b$ such that $t_b\hat{\bfomega}$ belongs to the boundary of the polytope ${\mathcal P}_n$, and with it we can write $K_b=1/t_b$, see Lemma~\ref{lem:faces}.
-In Theorem~B we show the analytical value of this upper bound $K_b$ of the critical value $K_{\ell}$.
+The geometry of the convex set $\bm{F}(\Omega)$ is closely related with the critical parameter $K_{\ell}$.
+The polytope $\mathcal P_n$ is the smallest convex set containing the marked points $\bm{F}(p_i^{\pm})$ for $1 \leq i \leq n$.
+Thus, considering the ray $t \hat{\bfomega}$ for $t >0$, we intersect first the boundary of the polytope $\mathcal P_n$ than the boundary of $\bm{F}(\Omega)$, see Figure~\ref{fig:Omega_F_Omega}.
+Finally, we are able to find the point $t_b$ such that $t_b\hat{\bfomega}$ belongs to the boundary of the polytope ${\mathcal P}_n$, and with it we can write $K_b=1/t_b$.
+In Theorem~B we show the analytical value of this upper bound $K_b$ of $K_{br}$ and thus an upper bound of the critical value $K_{\ell}$.
 This bound reflects the chosen outer approximation and is generally not expected to coincide with the exact boundary except in special geometric configurations.